Spiritual Communion

 This Reformed understanding of what is happening is a very different way of seeing the Eucharist from the rest of Christian history, and flies in the face of Patristic belief, which saw the mysterious transformation of the Eucharist as a continuation of the profound mystery of the Incarnation.
 As St. Cyril of Jerusalem, again, in the introduction of his "Mystagogy," says, “God, who by the power of the Holy Spirit, joined the material of a virgin’s womb to His own essence, and it became God and Man without change, confusion, or alteration, does the same with this bread and wine, which are united to Christ by His word and the power of the Holy Spirit.”
 What the Ancient view teaches us is that we cannot define the transformation of bread and wine into the Body and Blood of Christ in “scientific” terms, because Christ’s Incarnation itself is the most profound and confounding of cosmological mysteries.
 How the God who created everything could be contained, joined and fully present in material form is the most ridiculous of theological propositions, and yet the entire Christian Gospel hangs upon this truth.
 Considering this, understanding how the Eucharist in its physical elements are incorporated by the work of the Holy Spirit into the glorified Body of Christ in Heaven, sitting at the right hand of God the Father, is easy.
 God has no difficulty in incorporating bread and wine into His being, just as we have no problem incorporating it into ours.
 It is a continued act of Incarnation, and is fully manifest in the corporate body of the Church, which IS the Body of Christ based upon our Communion in Christ through His Body.

-In the ACA&A, as an Orthodox Church in the Anglican Patrimony, with restored orders and full doctrinal submission to the Seven Ecumenical Councils and the Apostolic Canons, we must affirm Christ's objective presence in the Eucharist, and must maintain that “Spiritual Communion” is not the same as the Eucharist.
+In the Ancient Church of the West, as an Orthodox Church in the Anglican Patrimony, with restored orders and full doctrinal submission to the Seven Ecumenical Councils and the Apostolic Canons, we must affirm Christ's objective presence in the Eucharist, and must maintain that “Spiritual Communion” is not the same as the Eucharist.
 We can understand liturgical contemplation and “Spiritual Communion” as receiving the grace of the Holy Spirit by recalling the Sacraments we have already received, recalling our baptism, which is praised by the Early Fathers as a fountain of repentance and reconciliation with God.
 St. Isaac the Syrian says that tears of repentance over sin is a “renewal of baptism” or a “return to baptismal waters,” and praises those who contemplate the mysteries in a spirit of reverence and prayer.
 Spiritual Communion can be remembering our Communion with Christ and asking God for the outpouring of His grace through that physical, temporal and actual connection with Him.
 It is a return to the objective realities of Christ’s presence in the Sacraments and a meditation upon that truth.
 “Our insistence on the reality of the Eucharist has to be stressed, and as such, spiritual communion has to be understood as a pastoral devotion in times of plague or persecution when the faithful cannot access a priest or parish to receive the Eucharist.
 We have to be on guard against is the idea that Spiritual Communion is normative or even gives the exact same grace as receiving the Eucharist.”
 (Quote from Christopher Barber)

 Properly understood, Spiritual Communion is a devotion that looks backward and forward, like many of the Sacraments themselves, connecting us with that which has been received and what will be manifest of God's grace, according to His Will.
 It is not the same act, or "essentially the same", as the act of Communion. it is a meditation on Communion, a prayer for God’s Grace, and an anticipation of the time when we can be united once again with our Brothers and Sisters in the Eucharistic Reality of our Local Church the the Sacrament of Christ’s Body and Blood.
 It is, as Cabasilas and St. Germanus insisted, a mystical contemplation on the meaning of Communion, and a prayer that may, by God’s mercy, avail us to sustaining grace for the difficult days ahead by the Mercy of Christ and the Power of the Holy Spirit.